Shidler College of Business: History

-In 1967, the College received national accreditation from Association to Advance Collegiate Schools of Business (AACSB), whereby placing it amongst the nation's best business schools.
+In 1967 the College received national accreditation from Association to Advance Collegiate Schools of Business (AACSB).

-With 1,300 students enrolled in the mid-60's, it became clear that the College was outgrowing its existing space at Hawai‘i Hall.
-In 1969, the United States Department of Health, Education and Welfare provided a grant while spurred the construction of a new building.
-In the fall of 1971, the College moved into its new facility.
-In the next few years, the College continued to grow at an alarming rate almost doubling its size by the late 1970s.
+There were 1,300 students enrolled in the mid-60's.
+In 1969 the United States Department of Health, Education and Welfare provided a grant for the construction of a new building.
+In the fall of 1971 the College moved into its new facility.